 After finishing dental school in India in 2016, I came to Canada to advance my professional education and horizons.
-I had been planning to do this throughout dental school since I very much admire the state-of-the-art way dentistry is practiced in Canada, particularly concerning issues in craniofacial development.
-I first completed a Certificate Course on Evidence-Informed Public Health (EIPH) in Oct of 2016 through Canada´s National Collaborating Centre for Methods and Tools.
+I had been planning to do this throughout dental school since I admire the state-of-the-art way dentistry is practiced in Canada, particularly concerning issues in craniofacial development.
+I first completed a Certificate Course on Evidence-Informed Public Health (EIPH) in October 2016 through Canada´s National Collaborating Centre for Methods and Tools.
 Next, I earned my MA in Leadership in Healthcare at XXXX University in XXXX, BC., finishing with a GPA of 3.78 in August 2019.
-I now hope to earn my MSc in Craniofacial Science at the University of XXXX.
+I hope to earn my MSc in Craniofacial Science at the University of XXXX.
 After completing the program, I hope to gain additional, invaluable clinical experience in Canada before returning with my expertise to India.
 I look forward to becoming a national leader in Craniofacial Science and Public Oral Health in my home country.

 My first choice for advanced training in Canada is the MSc Program in Dentistry at XXXX University.
 I seek a complete immersion in craniofacial development - building upon my advanced understanding of embryology.
 Throughout the last four years in Canada, my interest has also been increasing incrementally in the area of Pediatric Dentistry.
 I also see your program as advancing my career interest in pediatric dentistry.
 I hope to learn many valuable things in this area concerning the treatment of children and adolescents.
 After earning the MSc Degree, I hope to gain further work experience here in Canada, practicing on the cutting-edge of Dentistry, continuing to learn about and participating in the development of integrated approaches to healthcare, especially concerning Pediatric Dentistry.
 My ultimate goal is to take what I have learned in America back to India, laboring for the balance of my career to help enhance oral health awareness amongst patients in India, especially young ones, incorporating as much preventive oral health care as possible.